Flagsmith/flagsmith-docs/docs/clients/dotnet.md

 description: Manage your Feature Flags and Remote Config in your .Net applications.

 This SDK can be used for .NET Core, .NET Framework, Mono, Xamarin and Universal Windows Platform applications.

 The source code for the client is available on [Github](https://github.com/BulletTrainHQ/bullet-train-dotnet-client).

 ## Getting Started

-## Quick Setup

 The client library is available from NuGet and can be added to your project by many tools.
 You can find the package here [https://www.nuget.org/packages/BulletTrain/](https://www.nuget.org/packages/BulletTrain/)

 ## Usage

 **Retrieving feature flags for your project**

 **For full documentation visit [https://docs.bullet-train.io](https://docs.bullet-train.io)**